Holidaydrills/holidaydrills-java/docs/java-versions/java-8/optionals.md

 #### map\(\)

 If we want to access the `firstName` in a save way we can use the `map()` method.
-It does the following: 1.
-It takes a mapper function as a parameter 1.
-It checks if the Optional contains a value.
+It does the following:
+1. It takes a mapper function as a parameter
+1. It checks if the Optional contains a value.
 If not, it returns an empty Optional.
 If yes then ...
-1. ... it applies the mapper function to the value that is wrapped by the Optional 1.
-It wraps the value in an Optional \(after the mapping function was applied\) and returns that Optional
+1. ... it applies the mapper function to the value that is wrapped by the Optional
+1. It wraps the value in an Optional \(after the mapping function was applied\) and returns that Optional.

 ```java
     public String useMapOnNonOptionalField(Customer customer) {